How to Adjust Reading Speed in C# with IronBarcode

 IRON VB CONVERTER ERROR developers@ironsoftware.com

-value balances accuracy and read performance.
-When applying this setting, IronBarcode applies light processing to the image to clarify the barcode area, make it stand out for the barcode reader to detect, and make it easier to read.
-In general, this is the recommended setting for most modern-day images, as the light processing should suffice to produce accurate results.
+The Balanced option balances accuracy and read performance.
+IronBarcode applies light image processing to clarify the barcode area, making it easier to detect and read.
+This setting is recommended for most modern images, as light processing typically produces accurate results.

 :path=/static-assets/barcode/content-code-examples/how-to/reading-speed-option-balanced.cs